fpagliughi/sockpp/README.md

 ## New in v0.7

-The next release will mainly target bug fixes, API inconsistencies, and numerous small features that had been overlooked previously.
+This release mainly targeted bug fixes, API inconsistencies, and numerous small features that had been overlooked previously.

 - Base `socket` class
     - `shutdown()` added